plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 title: Powerful Integration Testing
 layout: post
 ---
-The [Fixie test framework](https://fixie.github.io/) has been in production use for over a year now, and I&#8217;ve had a chance to work with it on a number of real world projects as well as a large project developed for training purposes.
-In the last few months, I&#8217;ve refined my recommended integration testing strategy in light of what I&#8217;ve learned.
-Today, we&#8217;ll see how to structure your tests so that they can adhere to a few driving principles:
+The [Fixie test framework](https://fixie.github.io/) has been in production use for over a year now, and I've had a chance to work with it on a number of real world projects as well as a large project developed for training purposes.
+In the last few months, I've refined my recommended integration testing strategy in light of what I've learned.
+Today, we'll see how to structure your tests so that they can adhere to a few driving principles:

   * Matching production as closely as possible.
   * Helping our teammates fall into the pit of success.
   * Brevity.

-We&#8217;ll integrate Fixie with AutoMapper, Respawn, StructureMap, FluentValidation, Mediatr, AutoFixture, and Entity Framework to see how it all fits together for a realistic testing experience.
+We'll integrate Fixie with AutoMapper, Respawn, StructureMap, FluentValidation, Mediatr, AutoFixture, and Entity Framework to see how it all fits together for a realistic testing experience.
 Fair warning: by being realistic, this example will be fairly _long_, but seeing it all really work together is kind of the point.

 ## The Sample Application

 Imagine a typical ASP.NET MVC application for maintaining a contact list.

 I will assume some familiarity with Mediatr, which keeps our controller tiny.
-If you haven&#8217;t seen it before, think of Mediatr as a bit of reflection that allows controller actions to be short: &#8220;Please, somebody, handle this request!&#8221; Mediatr finds the corresponding &#8220;Handler&#8221; class and invokes it to do the work.
+If you haven't seen it before, think of Mediatr as a bit of reflection that allows controller actions to be short: &#8220;Please, somebody, handle this request!&#8221; Mediatr finds the corresponding &#8220;Handler&#8221; class and invokes it to do the work.

 Why talk about Mediatr in an article on testing?
 By letting us pull the meat of a feature out of the controller and into separate classes, we wind up with classes that are easier to construct and invoke from a test than an ASP.NET MVC controller would be.
 No HttpContext, no insane mocking.
 In other words, Mediatr enables the meat of an action to be pulled out to the side to be tested in isolation, and lets the controller focus entirely on routing concerns.

-Here&#8217;s our sample domain:
+Here's our sample domain:

 ```cs
 namespace ContactList.Core.Domain